rmarable/Ec2InstanceMaker/README.md

-# Ec2InstanceMaker - Quickly Build AWS EC2 Servers With Attached Cloud Storage
+# Ec2InstanceMaker - Easy Automation for Building Cloud Servers With Attached Storage

 Ec2InstanceMaker is an Open Source command line interface that makes it easy to build, access, and destroy servers and storage resources in the cloud.
 It